Ale96Pa/self-reconf/README.md

+# One More Rep
-# An Autonomous Self-Protecting Architecture to Preserve Availability in Distributed Systems
+## Self-Adaptation for Availability and Security in Replicated Distributed Systems

 This project presents an autonomous self-protection system applied to a PBFT-based distributed network.
 The goal is to monitor the system from both performance and security perspectives and to support proactive decision-making through a MAPE-based control loop.

 The PBFT implementation is based on an existing open-source project, which has been extended and modified by the author: https://github.com/caojohnny/pbft-java